 Dog sitting in man's lap in park

-Most dogs sit on their owner’s lap as a way to show affection.
-When your dog sits on your lap and stays close to you, he is signaling that you are part of his pack.
-You are very important and he feels safe with you.
+Most dogs sit on their owner’s lap as a way to show affection and to feel connected.
+Your dog may be signaling that you are part of his pack, and she feels safe with you.
+Sitting on your lap can also mean that your dog:

-However, there are some other reasons as well.
 Keep reading to learn more about what your dog is telling you by sitting on your lap.

 A scientific study demonstrated by measuring dogs’ heart rates, that our dogs love to cuddle and lean on us which includes sitting on our laps.
 Dogs do not necessarily like or understand hugs, as that may feel too confining and restrictive.
 But they do love touching, cuddling, connecting and sitting on our lap as one of their preferred ways to be close to us.

 Often a dog wants to sit in your lap to get warm.
 My two medium-sized dogs love to jump into my lap when I settle into my recliner in the early morning to sip my coffee.
 Usually, it is a bit chilly, especially in the winter, and they want to warm up and snuggle in.
-I have noticed that in the summer, they often prefer to lay on the back porch in the sun and are less interested in my lap.
-I try not to let my feelings get hurt!

 It is natural for dogs who are very social, pack animals, to curl up and lay down together to keep each other warm and safe.
 They are more protected from the elements as well as potential prey animals.
 Dogs’ bodies put out a lot of heat and having “layers” of dogs on top of you can be as good as several thick blankets.
 They keep each other warm as well as you.